orafasantos/SweetProductsAPI/README.md

   - `GET /orders` - Lists all orders (admin route).
   - `PATCH /orders/:id` - Updates an order's status (admin route).

-## 🤝 How to Contribute

-If you want to contribute to the project, please follow these steps:

-1. Fork the repository.
-2. Create a new branch with your changes: `git checkout -b my-feature`
-3. Save your changes and create a commit message describing what you did: `git commit -m "feat: My new feature"`
-4. Push your changes: `git push origin my-feature`

 ## 📜 License